Lawyer Shares What Happens When Someone Dies While Owing Debt

 See the post below:

-In a related story, Legit.ng reported that a Nigerian lady who is a lawyer says one can claim damages in court if one's spouse cheats in marriage.
+In a related story, Legit.ng reported that a Nigerian lawyer said a person can claim damages in court if their spouse cheats in marriage.

-According to the lady, if one files for a divorce because their partner committed adultery, one can claim damages as well.
+According to the lady, if a person files for a divorce because their partner committed adultery, they can claim damages as well.

 However, the lawyer, identified as Barrister Oge, said there are certain conditions to be fulfilled before such damages can be granted.